The Case for HB 481 — New Hampshire’s Bill to Legalize, Regulate, and Tax Cannabis for Adults’ Use

 a.
 Ten states, including all three neighboring states, have legalized cannabis for adults’ use.
 Cannabis is also legal throughout Canada.

 b.
 The first two retail stores in Massachusetts opened on November 20, 2018.
-In the first two months, with less than 10 stores open, retailers sold nearly $24 million worth of cannabis.
+By the end of March 2019, with fewer than 15 retail stores open statewide, consumers had already purchased over $70 million worth of cannabis.

 3. Legalizing, regulating, and taxing cannabis is a successful public policy.